o3de/o3de.org/content/docs-snapshot/userguide/viewport-interaction-model-reference-space-model.md

 1. In the viewport, select an entity\.

-1. Press and hold **Ctrl** and scroll the middle mouse button to select a manipulator mode, such as translation\.
+1. Select a manipulator mode, such as translation\.

 1. Press and hold **Ctrl** and **Alt** and click a target entity in the viewport\.
 This matches the manipulator to the translation or orientation of the target entity\.
 **Example**